jamesob/biketrip/_posts/2011-6-24-Day-38-Tough-road-to-Westcliffe.md

 day would entail.

 That day, we'd be leaving Pueblo and entering into the Rocky Mountains.
-Getting up was difficult and wonderful for a variety of reasons.
+Getting up was difficult and wonderful[^5] for a variety of reasons.

 When I finally did rise, around 10AM, I found Mike downstairs.
 He'd been up for at least an hour and a half.
 He'd changed, cleaned Food Bag 2, adjusted my rear